things to do in Kona

 whale watching cruises on the Big Island

-Each year, between December and April, more than 8,000 of these beautiful creatures make the long journey from their summer feeding grounds in Alaska all the way to the warm, shallow waters around the Hawaiian islands, where they mate and give birth.
+Each year, between December and April, more than 8,000 humpback whales make the long journey from their summer feeding grounds in Alaska all the way to the warm, shallow waters around the Hawaiian islands, where they mate and give birth.
 As a result, winter is prime time for whale watching in Kona – though you might be able to spot them as early as October, and as late as May.

 There are a number of different ways to go about it, from chartering a private boat to going on a snorkeling or diving excursion, to taking a whale-watching cruise (which will typically depart from Honokohau Harbor).
-No matter how you choose to do it, though, seeing these incredible animals in person – whose size, at almost 50 feet long, is always astounding – is an experience sure to leave a mark.
+Seeing these incredible animals in person – whose size, at almost 50 feet long, is always astounding – is an experience sure to leave a mark.

 Whale watching isn’t just restricted to the water either.
 Head up to the Kohala Coast on the northwest side of the island for a spot of land-based whale-watching from one of the myriad viewpoints, where you can often see them breaching (leaping out of the water).